facetious (adjective)

 flotsam (noun)

+The wreckage of a ship or its cargo found floating on or washed up by the sea.
 People or things that have been rejected or discarded as worthless.
-(OD)
+(NOA)

 Example: A notebook filled with flotsam and jetsam.